Hamo45746/Team-Terminator/README.md

 ## How To Use

-To clone and run this project, you will need [Ubuntu MATE v20.04](https://ubuntu-mate.org/blog/ubuntu-mate-focal-fossa-release-notes/) and [ROS](http://wiki.ros.org/noetic/Installation/Ubuntu).
+To clone and run this project, you will need [Ubuntu MATE v20.04](https://ubuntu-mate.org/blog/ubuntu-mate-focal-fossa-release-notes/) and [ROS Noetic](http://wiki.ros.org/noetic/Installation/Ubuntu).

 Once ROS is installed, in the Ubuntu terminal the controller can be launched using the command: